United

 242, including its ambiguities, was a deliberate political act in order to

-had more to do with Expediency than with Justice.
-Yet, several times the word just is
+more to do with Expediency than with Justice.

-mentioned in the Resolution, specifically in regards to achieving a just and
+specifically in regards to achieving a “just and lasting peace” in the region,

-victim Israel with her Arab aggressors.
+with her Arab aggressors.
+Yet the UN’s

-Israel by name in Resolution 242 (and, then, only in the context of the
+name in Resolution 242 (and, then, only in the context of the

-Resolutions withdrawal component), despite having a war of annihilation
+Resolution’s withdrawal component), despite having a war of annihilation

 thrust upon it by the combined armies of three Arab states, thus implicitly